tweekes1/attendance-tracker-435/README.txt

             flask-form: an extension that helps with input forms and basic validation, may need to sanitize forms to avoid SQL vulnerabilities
             flask-mysql: an extension that allows a flask app to connect a mysql database
-            flask-wtf: an extension that will be used fof some basic security tools, i.e hashing passwords -- MySQL:
+            flask-wtf: an extension that will be used fof some basic security tools, i.e hashing passwords
+            flask-login: provides handy login manager functions
+            flask-sqlalchemy: an orm that will handle database operations -- MySQL:
             Tables so far [SUBJECT TO CHANGE]